brvndon-do/hp-spectre-arch/README.md

 |okular|pdf reader|

 Not necessarily needed, but nice to have.
 These are optional and the system can run fine without it.
+List of other applications can be found here: https://wiki.archlinux.org/index.php/List_of_applications

 # Troubleshooting
 |Issue|Solution|Source